 Put options are derivatives that give you the right, but not the obligation, to sell an asset at a predetermined date at a specific price.
-These are used for many kinds of assets, including stocks, commodities, minerals, energy products like petroleum, and so on.
+These are used for different kinds of assets, including stocks, commodities, minerals, energy products like petroleum, and so on.

-These derivatives were introduced in the Indian stock markets in 2001.
+Derivatives were introduced in the Indian stock markets in 2001.
 Today, the Securities & Exchange Board of India (SEBI) offers futures and options on 175 specified securities.

 Put option explained

-To understand put option meaning better, let’s use an example.
-Let’s suppose you expect the share price of company XS to fall short.
-So you buy options of company XS at the rate of Rs 50 each, giving you the right to sell them at that price on the expiry date.
+To understand the meaning of put option better, let's use an example.
+Let's suppose you expect the share price of company XS to fall short.
+So you buy put options of company XS at the rate of Rs 50 each, giving you the right to sell them at that price on the expiry date.
 If the price of the XS share falls to Rs 40, you can choose to exercise your trade at the strike price of Rs 50, thereby making a profit of Rs 10 for each.
 If you had purchased 1,000 options, you would have earned Rs 10,000 on the transactions.

-You can also buy these for indices like the Sensex and the Nifty.
+You can also buy put options for indices like the Sensex and the Nifty.
 It works the same way as a stock option.
 Suppose you expect the Nifty 50 index to fall.
 You then purchase 100 of Nifty.
 If the Nifty falls from the current 11,900 to 11,400, you can exercise the option and book profits, which will be (11,900-11,400) x 100, or Rs 50,000.

-A put can be used to hedge against any price changes in the stocks you already hold in your portfolio.
-Let’s suppose you own 1,000 shares of company XS, whose prices you expect to fall shortly from the prevailing Rs 50.
-You don’t want to sell those shares right now, but still, want to hedge against a fall in price.
-So you buy 1,000 of company XS at the rate of Rs 50 each.
+Put options can be used to hedge against any price changes in the stocks you already hold in your portfolio.
+Let's suppose you own 1,000 shares of company XS, whose prices you expect to fall shortly from the prevailing Rs 50.
+You don't want to sell those shares right now, but still, want to hedge against a fall in price.
+So, you buy 1,000 of company XS at the rate of Rs 50 each.
 If the price of your shares falls to Rs 40, you will be able to sell the options at the strike price of Rs 50 at the end of the expiry period.
 This means you would make a profit of Rs 10,000, which can be used to offset any losses in your portfolio.
-This is known as a `protective’ put strategy.
+This is known as a `protective' put strategy.